Get cool or get help now if you feel:

 - Cool showers, baths, and sponge baths can be used to reduce body temperatures.
 In addition, wet clothing has a cooling effect.

 - Use fans to increase ventilation.
 If the temperatures exceed 90° F, instead of having a fan blow hot air in from a window, have the fan blow the hot air to the outside.
-At extreme high temperatures, a fan loses its ability to effectively reduce heat-related illness.
+At extremely high temperatures, a fan loses its ability to effectively reduce heat-related illness.

 At Risk Populations